Kirkland Elder Abuse Lawyer

 Are you concerned that a family member may be suffering from elder abuse at the hands of a nursing home facility, hospice nurse, or another caretaker?
 Elder abuse is a serious crime, and it isn’t just harmful and dangerous; it could be deadly.
 As with any type of abuse, elder abuse can take many forms.
 Elders are often abused financially, sexually, physically, and mentally, or by negligence.
 If you find yourself dealing with elder abuse, you need to contact an experienced personal injury attorney right away.

 Call now at (425) 657-5255 for a free, private consultation with Attorney Neil Lindquist.
-We are dedicated to protecting the elderly in Everett, Kirkland, Bellevue, Kirkland, and the Greater Washington State Area.
+We are dedicated to protecting the elderly in Everett, Kirkland, Bellevue, and the Greater Washington State Area.

 About Nursing Home Abuse